FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/consensus/pbft.md

 - The first three rounds of consensus: node0, node1, and node2 are leaders, and the number of non-malicious nodes is equal to '2*f+1 ', node normal out of block consensus；

-- Fourth round of consensus: node3 is a leader, but node3 is a Byzantine node, node0-node2 did not receive the node3 packed blocks within the given time, triggering a view switch and attempting to switch to 'view _ new = view+1 'of the new view, and broadcast the viewchange package to each other, the nodes are collected all over the view' view _ new'(2*f+1)After 'viewchange package', switch your view to 'view _ new' and calculate a new leader；
+-The fourth round of consensus: node3 is the leader, but node3 is the Byzantine node, node0-node2 did not receive the block packaged by node3 within the given time, triggering the view switch, trying to switch to 'view _ new = view+1 'of the new view, and broadcast the viewchange package to each other, the nodes are collected all over the view' view _ new'(2*f+1)After 'viewchange package', switch your view to 'view _ new' and calculate a new leader；

-- For the fifth round of consensus: node0 is leader, continue to package blocks。
+- For the fifth round of consensus: node0 is leader, continue to pack out blocks。

 ### 1.4 Consensus Message

 The PBFT module mainly includes**PrepareReq, SignReq, CommitReq, and ViewChangeReq**Four consensus messages:

 - **PrepareReqPacket**: A request packet containing blocks, which is generated by the leader and broadcast to all Replica nodes.
-After receiving the Prepare packet, the Replica node verifies the PrepareReq signature, executes the block, and caches the block execution result to prevent the Byzantine node from doing evil and ensure the finality of the block execution result.；
+After receiving the Prepare packet, the Replica node verifies the PrepareReq signature, executes the block, and caches the block execution result to prevent the Byzantine node from doing evil and ensure the finality of the block execution result；

 - **SignReqPacket**: The signature request with the block execution result, which is generated by the consensus node that has received the Prepare packet and executed the block.
-The SignReq request contains the hash of the block after execution and the signature of the hash, which are respectively recorded as SignReq.block _ hash and SignReq.sig.(That is, the block execution result)consensus；
+The SignReq request contains the hash of the block after execution and the signature of the hash, which are respectively recorded as SignReq.block _ hash and SignReq.sig(That is, the block execution result)consensus；

 - **CommitReqPacket**: The submission request used to confirm the block execution result, which is collected by the full '(2*f+1)'A block _ hash is generated from nodes that have the same SignReq request from different nodes.
-CommitReq is broadcast to all other consensus nodes, and the other nodes are fully collected'(2*f+1)'After the same block _ hash and CommitReq from different nodes, the latest block cached by the local node is linked.；
+CommitReq is broadcast to all other consensus nodes, and the other nodes are fully collected'(2*f+1)'After the same block _ hash and CommitReq from different nodes, the latest block cached by the local node is linked；

-- **ViewChangeReqPacket**: View switching request, when leader cannot provide normal service(Such as abnormal network connection, server downtime, etc.)The other consensus node will actively trigger the view switch, with the view that the node is about to switch to in ViewChangeReq.(toView, plus one for the current view), a node collects full(2*f+1)After 'views equal toView, ViewChangeReq from different nodes, the current view is switched to toView。
+- **ViewChangeReqPacket**: View switching request, when leader cannot provide normal service(Such as abnormal network connection, server downtime, etc)The other consensus node will actively trigger the view switch, with the view that the node is about to switch to in ViewChangeReq(toView, plus one for the current view), a node collects full(2*f+1)After 'views equal toView, ViewChangeReq from different nodes, the current view is switched to toView。

 These four types of message packets contain roughly the same fields, which are common to all message packets as follows: